 A: Nursing homes have a legal responsibility to ensure proper maintenance and monitoring of vital issues such as hydration and nutrition.
 Nursing home negligence can contribute to or cause malnutrition or dehydration in a variety of circumstances, including:

-Shortage of staffing (causing residents to go without nourishment or hydration for extended periods)
+- Shortage of staffing (causing residents to go without nourishment or hydration for extended periods)

-Failure to properly train in nutrition programs or implement hydration strategies
+- Failure to properly train in nutrition programs or implement hydration strategies

-Failure to properly monitor nutrition or hydration
+- Failure to properly monitor nutrition or hydration

 If your loved one has experienced serious health issues arising from dehydration and malnutrition due to nursing home negligence, the facility or nursing home could be liable.

 A: The weakened mental and physical state of the elderly can sometimes make them easy targets for emotional abuse from stressed workers in short-handed, understaffed Florida nursing homes.